-The vascular services program at The Nebraska Medical Center uses a collaborative approach to vascular care.
+The vascular services program at Nebraska Medicine uses a collaborative approach to vascular care.
 The program is devoted to the diagnosis, treatment and management of circulatory system diseases.

-A variety of vascular conditions are treated by the vascular physicians at The Nebraska Medical Center.
+A variety of vascular conditions are treated by the vascular physicians at Nebraska Medicine.

 The most advanced diagnostic tools to provide fast and efficient evaluation are available at the medical center.
 Our non-invasive vascular laboratories provide a full range of studies for carotid and extremity circulatory abnormalities.
 Advanced imaging studies used include: